brunelli/gnome-shell-extension-installer/README.md

 GNOME Shell Extension Installer
 ===============================

-A bash script to install and search extensions from [extensions.gnome.org](https://extensions.gnome.org/)
+A bash script to install and search extensions from [extensions.gnome.org](https://extensions.gnome.org/).

+By default extensions are installed on `$HOME/.local/share/gnome-shell/extensions/`, except if the script is run with super user permission (then, it will be installed on `/usr/share/gnome-shell/extensions/`).

 ## Help